zinengtang/sp26/index.md

 **If you are interested in taking the course and can't directly enroll, please submit [this form](https://forms.gle/FEe8LdKJGk1KVwDs6).**

+**We're aware that enrollment currently appears closed, even for EECS graduate students.
+This is likely a system error, which we're working to fix.
+Please check back in a few weeks to enroll, or fill out the form above and you will get in.**

 <hr />

 This course provides a graduate-level introduction to Natural Language Processing (NLP).
-We will survey foundational approaches such as word representations and n-gram language models, followed by neural methods including recurrent networks and attention mechanisms, and then progress to modern Transformer-based architectures.
-In addition, the course will cover advanced topics in contemporary NLP such as retrieval-augmented models, mixture-of-experts architectures, AI agents, and vision-language models.
+We will begin with foundational concepts such as word representations, and moving through neural approaches like recurrent networks and attention mechanisms.
+From there, we explore modern Transformer-based architectures and conclude with recent advances in the field, such as retrieval-augmented models, mixture-of-experts, AI agents, and more.

 **Prerequisites**: CS 288 assumes prior experience in machine learning and proficiency in PyTorch.
 Students should be familiar with neural networks, PyTorch, and NumPy; no introductory tutorials will be provided.
-Relevant experience can be gained in CS 182, 188, or 189.
-Prior coursework in linguistics or NLP (e.g., CS 183/283A) is recommended but not required.

 ## Schedule (Tentative)
 All deadlines are by 6PM PST.